 This article will explain how to obtain your U.S. citizenship through the naturalization process.
 Generally speaking, you need to meet the following requirements:

-1. You must be a lawful permanent resident for 5 years (or three years if currently married to a U.S. citizen);
+1. You must be a lawful permanent resident for five years (or three years if currently married to a U.S. citizen);

 2. You must be 18 years or older;

-3. You must have been physically present in the United States for at least one half of the 5 year period (or one half of the three year period if married to a United States citizen);
+3. You must have been physically present in the United States for at least one half of the five-year period (or one half of the three-year period if married to a United States citizen);

-4. You must not have been continuously absent from the United States for more than 1 year (an absence of between 6 months and 1 year creates a rebuttable presumption that your residence has been interrupted);
+4. You must not have been continuously absent from the United States for more than one year (an absence of between six months and one year creates a rebuttable presumption that your residence has been interrupted);

 5. You must have lived at least three months in the state where you are filing your application;